 Each Lambda function has an Amazon Resource Name (ARN).
 An ARN is similar to a URI (uniform resource identifier).
 It is a unique identity for the AWS object.

 Find your ARN for your encode and decode Lambda functions.

 In a separate window, navigate to AWS Lambda.

-At the top of the function designer, on the right-hand side the ARN is shown:
+At the top of the function designer, in the Function overview, on the right-hand side the ARN is shown: